 - E10.1P The Graduate Development Programme lasts throughout an entire undergraduate degree programme, with the focus changing at different stages.
-It identifies where there are personal development opportunities in academic programmes and brings them to focus in small student groups facilitated by a staff tutor called GDP sessions. - E10.2P In order to complete GDP successfully students are required to either: - i. complete a level of the programme by attending at least 75% of the GDP sessions and complete the 'record of engagement' for each level, or - ii. complete a level with below 75% attendance by submitting a 2000 word piece of reflective writing (Annual Report) for each level

-On completion of their studies at UWE, students are awarded a cumulative GDP certificate.
+It identifies where there are personal development opportunities in academic programmes and brings them to focus in small student groups called GDP sessions, facilitated by a staff tutor. - E10.2P In order to complete GDP successfully students are required to either: - a. complete a level of the programme by attending at least 75% of the GDP sessions and complete the 'record of engagement' for each level, or - b. complete a level with below 75% attendance by submitting a 2000 word piece of reflective writing (Annual Report) for each level - E10.3P On completion of their studies at UWE, successful students are awarded a cumulative GDP certificate.